 -

-Select the location on your computer where you want to save the files.
+Select the location on your computer where you want to save the template files.

-You can download any of the following files:
+You can also download any of the following files:

 - Current Earning Mappings